 My early work focused on technical aspects of test development such as standard setting, item bias detection, and validity theory.
 A cardinal principle of validity research, however, is that test validity depends on how a test is used.
 As a result, I began to consider contexts of test use.
 For example, should a readiness test—made up of old IQ test items—be used to keep children out of kindergarten?
 My most recent work focuses on classroom assessment, especially formative assessment.
-Drawing on cognitive research and sociocultural theory, I examine ways that assessment can be used as an integral part of instruction to help students learn.
+Drawing on cognitive research and sociocultural theory, I examine ways that assessment can be used as an integral part of instructional activities to help students learn.

 EDUC 5706 - Assessment in Mathematics and Science Education